 - At all times participants will adhere to Idaho Ice World (IIW), local, state, and federal requirements and guidelines.
 This includes but is not limited to social distancing and mask requirements.

-- No persons displaying symptoms of cough, flu, or fever may enter the facility.
+- Skaters and coaches are REQUIRED to wear facemasks at all times when inside the facility, including while on the ice.
+No persons displaying symptoms of cough, flu, or fever may enter the facility.
 Individuals who have possibly been exposed to someone who is sick should stay at home.
 Every player will follow travel guidelines and all guidelines set by the CDC.
 If any symptoms cause you to stay home or come into contact with anyone who tests positive, you will not be allowed to skate for 14 days.

 Symptoms may appear 2-14 days after exposure to the virus.
 People with these symptoms may have COVID-19:

 - Muscle or body aches